Brugada (brew-GAH-dah) syndrome is a rare, but potentially life-threatening heart rhythm disorder that is sometimes inherited.

-Brugada syndrome is treatable with preventive measures such as avoiding aggravating medications, reducing fever and, when necessary, using a medical device called an implantable cardioverter-defibrillator (ICD).Next
+Brugada syndrome treatments include preventive measures such as avoiding aggravating medications and reducing fever.
+When necessary, treatment may also include a medical device called an implantable cardioverter-defibrillator (ICD).Next

 - Gasping, labored breathing, particularly at night